microsoft/vscode-docs/docs/cpp/config-clang-mac.md

 ### Compiler and linking errors

-The most common cause of errors (such as undefined _main, attempting to link with file built for unknown-unsupported file format, and so on) occurs when `helloworld.cpp` is not the active file when you start a build or start debugging.
-This causes the compiler to try to compile something that isn't source code, like your launch.json, tasks.json, or c_cpp_properties.json file.
+The most common cause of errors (such as `undefined _main`, or `attempting to link with file built for unknown-unsupported file format`, and so on) occurs when `helloworld.cpp` is not the active file when you start a build or start debugging.
+This is because the compiler is trying to compile something that isn't source code, like your `launch.json`, `tasks.json`, or `c_cpp_properties.json` file.

 ## Next steps